Norman Pace: Later work

-Norman Pace later took a direction towards theatre and starred in Chicago (Adelphi), Breakfast with Jonny Wilkinson and Our Man in Havana at the Nottingham Playhouse.
+Norman Pace later began working in theatre and starred in Chicago at the Adelphi Theatre, Breakfast with Jonny Wilkinson and Our Man in Havana at the Nottingham Playhouse.
 In summer 2010 he appeared as the detective in a touring production of the Peter Gordon comedy Murdered to Death.
 In autumn 2013 he appeared as "The Showman" in Michael Eaton's Charlie Peace: His Amazing Life & Astounding Legend at the Nottingham Playhouse.
 In 2014 Pace was touring in a production of One Man, Two Guvnors.
 He was also a regular presenter for The Open on the Sky Poker channel.